Vincent Alexis-Laona, Instructional Coach

 Candace Potter, Talent Recruiter

 Candace Potter wholeheartedly believes that all kids deserve teachers and leaders that recognize the depths of their potential.
 That is why she is committed to finding leaders with that mindset for the Kauffman School.
-Originally from Wichita, Kansas, Ms. Potter attended Saint Louis University where she majored in Marketing and Communications.
-After graduating, she taught ninth grade English at Wooddale High School in Memphis, Tennessee as a Teach For America corps member.
+Originally from Wichita, KS, Ms. Potter attended Saint Louis University where she majored in Marketing and Communications.
+After graduating, she taught ninth-grade English in Memphis, Tennessee as a Teach For America corps member.
 Motivated by her own students' desires to have more teachers who believed in them, Ms. Potter joined Teach For America's national recruitment team and spent several years recruiting new teachers from the University of Kansas, Kansas State University and University of Missouri.
 Ms. Potter was drawn to the Kauffman School because she wanted to be part of finding the foundational teachers and staff that will set up the Kauffman School (and our students) for many more years of success.

 Bailey Reimer, Senior Operations Specialist